Total distance: 29km. Elevation: 937 m.

 We quickly arrive at the Santa Maria chapel in the middle of the maquis.
 Not far from there is the tower of the same name.
 As sea levels have risen since its construction, it now has its feet in the water.
 The place, with its deserted beach and 4th century chapel as the only visible building, is simply superb.
 We would happily stay there for the night but it is a protected area and bivouac is prohibited.

-The trail then passes Barcaggio, a pretty village located in the far north of Cap Corse.
-We can enjoy a little beer at the friendly village bar before hitting the road again for the last part of the first day.
+The trail then passes through Barcaggio, a pretty village located in the far north of Cap Corse.
+You can enjoy a beer at the friendly village bar.
+Then, head back on the road for the last part of the first day.

-After the village, continue the coastal path and turn at the Arena to go inland.
-Finally, go up the Granaggiolo stream near which you can set up your bivouac.
-Seeing the number of cows in the area, I strongly recommend boiling the stream water before drinking it…
+After the village, continue along the coastal path and turn inland at Arena.
+You leave the protected area and can therefore pitch your tent almost anywhere as long as you don't disturb anyone.
+Finally, go up the Granaggiolo stream, near which you can set up camp.
+Given the number of cows in the area, I strongly recommend boiling the water from the stream before drinking it...

 Inland